awsdocs/aws-lambda-developer-guide/doc_source/java-handler-using-predefined-interfaces.md

 You can create a Lambda function from this code and test the end\-to\-end experience as follows:

 + Using the preceding code, create a deployment package\.
+For more information, see [Creating a Deployment Package \(Java\)](lambda-java-how-to-create-deployment-package.md)

 + Upload the deployment package to AWS Lambda and create your Lambda function\.